leondutoit/open-data/trends.md

 #### Open Access and Data

-_Note: the term, open access, is most often applied to publications - this is a big topic with its own debates and issues, which we will try to avoid here; our focus is on data._
+_The term open access is most often applied to publications - this is a big topic with its own debates and issues, which we will try to avoid here; our focus is on data._

+To be precise we will talk about `open access to research data`.
+Many people prefer the usage of the term `open data` since it might help disentangle it from the issues that researchers are dealing with regarding open access publications.

+Be that as it may, our concern here is to talk about why open data matters and how to act on it.

+#### Rationale

+Why share data?
-funding agency requirements (e.g. RCN)
+funding agency requirements (e.g. RCN) data life cycle, discoverability, reuse, long tail
 focus: what do you need to do to make data available, how to accomplish this

-#### Rationale

-why share data at all
-data life cycle, discoverability, reuse, long tail

 #### Requirements for PIs